loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-Now, let's see how to write your own data provider.
+First step, let's write our empty data provider.
 It needs to implement the DataProviderInterface.

 You can return everything you want but the default templates will handle a pagerfanta object.
 To do so, we can start slowly with an empty paginator.

+I use a FixedAdapter here.
+We can also use the ArrayAdapter instead, but the FixedAdapter is really useful with generators.
+So I think it's important that you know about it.
 -->

 ---